Mar 17 2015

 - Are there intercultural or language issues?

 - Define the agenda and duration of the event.
 If you think of an online event like an offline event, generally one week online compares with one full day offline.
 This rests on a few assumptions: a) people will log on 1-3 times per day, every day, b) there are about 3-4 main discussions or areas of focus, c) the space is facilitated and d) email alerts are used to “pull” people back to the web space.
 From this you can think about what activities will occur during the event.
 Will there be introductions, presentations, breakout groups, surveys, general or specific discussions, tasks or problem solving?
 Again, think about good offline meeting practice.
-Balance different types of interaction, including synchronous and asynchronous and even consider mixing “media” by including a telephone conference calls and online chats.
+Consider blending different types of interaction, including synchronous and asynchronous using web meeting tools, telephone conference calls and online chats.

 - Design the space.
 With your audience assessment and agenda, think about spaces and flow of activity over time.
 This is where you think about look, feel and navigation!
 If you have a team of facilitators and other support folks, bring them into the design process!